ergsc-devel/miopyspedas/README.md

-# The development of the Mio-SC plug-ins for PySPEDAS
+# User's guide of Mio-SC plug-ins for PySPEDAS
-> refac_spm: SPM moduleの整理整頓用branch

 The routines in this module can be used to load data from the BepiColombo/Mercury Magnetospheric Orbiter (MMO).